tv2-oss/bifrost-gateway-controller/doc/basic-datapath.md

 `public-gw-gateway-class` define an AWS ALB based network path exposed to the Internet through public subnets.
-Thus, the *cloud-gateway-controller* creates the AWS ALB using the following resources. note how the port and protocol are propagated from the `Gateway` resource to the `Listener` resource:
+Thus, the *cloud-gateway-controller* creates the AWS ALB using the following resources.
+Note how the port and protocol are propagated from the `Gateway` resource to the `Listener` resource:

 ```yaml